World could have prevented COVID catastrophe, independent panel finds | DW | 12.05.2021

 The scale of the coronavirus pandemic could have been prevented, an independent global panel has said.
-Governments and the WHO have been accused of not reacting quickly enough to the warning signs.
+Governments and the WHO have been accused of not reacting quickly enough to early warning signs.

 The catastrophic scale of the coronavirus pandemic could have been prevented, an independent global panel concluded Wednesday.

-A combination of dithering and poor coordination provided a "toxic cocktail" which hastened the spread of the virus that has cost over 3.3 million lives.
+A combination of dithering and poor coordination provided a "toxic cocktail" that hastened the spread of the virus that has claimed more than 3.3 million lives.

-Institutions "failed to protect people" and science-denying leaders eroded public trust in health interventions, the Independent Panel for Pandemic Preparedness and Response (IPPPR) said in its long-awaited final report.
+Institutions "failed to protect people" while science-denying leaders eroded public trust in health interventions, the Independent Panel for Pandemic Preparedness and Response (IPPPR) said in its long-awaited final report.

-The World Health Organization (WHO), who do not escape criticism in the report, declared the outbreak a Public Health Emergency of International Concern on January 30, 2020, before characterizing COVID-19 as a pandemic just six weeks later.
+The World Health Organization (WHO), which did not escape criticism in the report, declared the outbreak a Public Health Emergency of International Concern on January 30, 2020, before characterizing COVID-19 as a pandemic just six weeks later.

-The IPPPR said the WHO declared the global emergency more than a week too late, bu the panel saved its biggest censure for institutions who "failed to protect people" and science-denying leaders who eroded public trust in health interventions.
+The IPPPR said the WHO declared the global emergency more than a week too late, but the panel saved its biggest censure for institutions that "failed to protect people" and science-denying leaders who eroded public trust in health authorities.

-Early responses to the outbreak detected in Wuhan, China in December 2019 "lacked urgency" with February 2020 a costly "lost month" as countries failed to heed the stark warning signs the panel said.
+Early responses to the outbreak detected in Wuhan, China, in December 2019 "lacked urgency," with February 2020 a costly "lost month" as countries failed to heed the stark warning signs, the panel concluded.

 To tackle the pandemic in its current state, the IPPPR called on the richest countries to donate a billion vaccine doses to the poorest countries.